-Vejthani Hospital offers treatment of ovarian cancer in Thailand with the most modern methods available in medicine.
+Vejthani Hospital offers treatment of ovarian cancer in Thailand using the most modern methods available in medicine.

 Ovarian cancer is a heart-breaking disease, particularly among women of child-bearing age.
 But the disease is equally distressing as there is no known cause, so no known adjustment can be made to your lifestyle as a means of prevention.

-Worse, this type of cancer is rarely caught in its early stages of development as it rarely presents any symptoms at first.
+Worse still, this type of cancer isn’t often caught in its early stages of development as it rarely presents any symptoms at first.
 The only recourse in treating late-stage ovarian cancer is usually surgery and various chemotherapy, hormonal therapies, and radiotherapy.

 In all of these cases, the removal of the ovaries is the first option, which is why this disease can be emotionally destructive as well in women of child-bearing age.
-The loss of a women’s ability to have a child at some point in their life is terrible news to digest at the same time as they are fighting for their survival.
+The loss of a women’s ability to have a child at some point in her life is terrible news to digest.

 This is why it’s important for women to learn about the stages of ovarian cancer and stay vigilant for any change in their bodies if they have a family history of the disease.

 The Symptoms of Ovarian Cancer

-While this cancer rarely presents any symptoms early in its development, getting ovarian cancer treatment in Thailand as early as possible, once you notice any symptoms, is your best course of action to ensure your survival.
+While this cancer rarely presents any symptoms early in its development, getting ovarian cancer treatment in Thailand as early as possible, once you notice any symptoms, is your best course of action.

 The symptoms may present themselves as a loss of appetite, a sudden weight gain or loss without an accompanying variation in one’s diet.
 Another symptom is a change in bowel habits and the need to urinate frequently.